benburrowes/training-material/topics/phage-annotation-pipeline/tutorials/structural-annotation-workflow/tutorial.md

 > [**Getting Started with Apollo**](https://cpt.tamu.edu/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.html).
 {: .hands_on}

-First, you must have an active account in Galaxy.
+First, you must have an active account in Galaxy AND Apollo.
 For TAMU users, navigate to [**CPT TAMU Galaxy**](https://cpt.tamu.edu/galaxy) and log in with your NetID.
 For external users, navigate to [**CPT Galaxy Public**](https://cpt.tamu.edu/galaxy-pub).
+For instructions related to account registration, see the tutorials referenced above.
 You should be presented with the main Galaxy page and an empty history.

 > ### {% icon tip %} For BICH 464 Students
 [**Updated for 2020**]